sapellaniz/sapellaniz.github.io/_posts/2024-06-18-LKM_unhide.md

 |:--:|
 | *reptile* |

-To remove that hidden LKM Rootkits, they must first be unhidden using the list_add() function:
+To remove the above mentioned or similar hidden LKM Rootkits, they must first be unhidden using the list_add() function:
 ```c
 list_add(&THIS_MODULE->list, THIS_MODULE->list.prev);
 ```